Social Emergency Medicine

 Social EM at county

-Our residents operate a Social EM Interest Group that, with attending support, facilitates journal clubs, volunteer opportunities with community engagement partners and street medicine groups, research and quality improvement projects, and lectures regarding social determinants of health.
+Our residents participate in and lead a Social EM Resident Committee which, with attending support, facilitates journal clubs, volunteer opportunities with community engagement partners and street medicine groups, research and quality improvement projects, and lectures regarding social determinants of health.

 Multiple faculty members with interests such as Global Health, Street Medicine, Quality Improvement and Patient Safety, Diversity and Inclusion, Women’s Health Access, Substance Use, Voter Registration, and Food Insecurity conduct projects and events with residents longitudinally throughout the curriculum.
 Recently, Cook County EM residents and faculty have recently participated in the VotER initiative, research into vaccine hesitancy, and initiatives to improve access to the COVID-19 vaccines for our most vulnerable emergency department patients.